ISAITB/docs-tdl/source/constructs/index.rst

     @id, no, The ID for the step.
 This is also the name of a ``map`` variable in the session context in which output will be stored.
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is ``false``).
 See also :ref:`tdl-steps-common-stoponerror`.
     @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is ``false``).
-See also :ref:`tdl-steps-common-hidesteps`. documentation, no, Rich text content that provides further information on the current step. config, no, Zero or more elements containing configuration values pertinent to sending.
+See also :ref:`tdl-steps-common-hidesteps`.
+    @reply, no, A boolean flag indicating that this communication should be presented as a reply. documentation, no, Rich text content that provides further information on the current step. config, no, Zero or more elements containing configuration values pertinent to sending.
 Each ``config`` element has a ``name`` attribute and a text content or variable reference as value. input, no, Zero or more elements for the input parameters.
 See :ref:`handlers-inputs-outputs` for details.